Hierarchical Federated Learning with Multi-Timescale Gradient Correction: Introduction

 In this paper, we propose \textit{multi-timescale gradient correction} (MTGC), a methodology which can effectively address multi-level model drift over the topology of HFL with a theoretical guarantee.
 As depicted in Fig. \ref{fig1:two_time_scale_correction}, our key idea is to introduce coupled gradient correction terms -- client-group correction and group-global correction -- to (i) correct the client gradient towards the group gradient, i.e., to reduce client model drift caused by local updates based on their individual datasets, and (ii) correct the group gradient towards the global gradient, i.e., to reduce group model drift caused by FL across clients within the group, respectively.
 MTGC thus assists each client model to evolve towards improvements in global performance during HFL.
 We propose a strategy for updating these gradient correction terms after every group aggregation and global aggregation, respectively, and analyze the convergence behavior of MTGC.
 Due to the coupling of correction terms and their updates being performed at different timescales, additional challenges arise for theoretical analysis compared to prior work.
 We thoroughly investigate this problem and make the following contributions:

 \begin{itemize} [topsep=0pt,itemsep=4pt,parsep=0pt, partopsep=0pt, leftmargin=*] \item We develop the multi-timescale gradient correction (MTGC) algorithm for taming leveled model drift in HFL.
 MTGC incorporates coupled control variables for correcting client gradients and group gradients, effectively tackling model biases arising from various levels of non-i.i.d. data at different timescales.
-The estimation and update procedures for these control variables rely solely on the model updates, ensuring that no significant additional communication overhead is introduced. \item We establish a convergence bound for MTGC under non-convex learning models.
-The bound is immune to the extent of intra and inter-group data heterogeneity, confirming the stability of our approach against multi-level non-i.i.d. statistics.
-Our theoretical result also demonstrates that MTGC convergence obtains a linear speedup in the number of local iterations, group aggregations, and clients.
+The estimation and update procedures for these control variables rely solely on the model updates, ensuring that no significant additional communication overhead is introduced. \item We characterize the convergence rate for MTGC under the non-convex setup.
+This rate is immune to the extent of intra and inter-group data heterogeneity, confirming the stability of our approach against multi-level non-i.i.d. statistics.
+Our theoretical result also demonstrates that MTGC achieves linear speedup in the number of local iterations, group aggregations, and clients.
 Also, we show that the convergence rate of MTGC recovers that of SCAFFOLD, i.e., the non-hierarchical case, when the number of groups and group aggregation period reduces to one. \item We conduct extensive experiments using various datasets and models across different parameter settings, which demonstrate the superiority of MTGC in diverse non-i.i.d.
 HFL environments. \end{itemize}